theja2289/PX4Devguide/book/ekf2_log_replay.md

 * set the parameter **SDLOG_PRIO_BOOST** to a value contained in the set {0, 1, 2, 3}.
 A value of 0 means that the onboard logging app has a default (low) scheduling priority.
 A low scheduling priority can lead to a loss of logging messages.
 If you find that your log file contains 'gaps' due to skipped messages then you can increase this parameter to a maximum value of 3.
 Testing has shown that a minimum value of 2 is required in order to avoid loss of data.
+* You may need to format the SD card just before you want to record the log file.

 ## Deployment
 Once you have a real flight log then you can run a replay on it by using the following command in the root directory of your PX4 Firmware